rancher/docs/content/rancher/v2.x/en/installation/server-installation/ha-server-install/ssl-termination/_index.md

 ### Run RKE

-Enter the command to run RKE while pointing to your `.yml` config file.
+Enter the command to run RKE while pointing to `3-node-certificate.yml`.
 RKE installs Kubernetes and Rancher using your parameters.

-1. From your workstation, make sure your `.yml` config file and RKE are in the same directory.
+1. From your workstation, make sure `3-node-certificate.yml` and RKE are in the same directory.

 2. Open a Terminal instance.
-Change to the directory that contains your config file and RKE.
+Change to the directory that contains `3-node-certificate.yml` and RKE.

-3. Enter the following command, replacing the placeholder name with the name of the `.yml` config template that you used.
+3. Enter the following command.

 	```
-	rke up --config <YAML_CONFIG_FILE>
+	rke up --config 3-node-certificate.yml
 	```

 ### What's Next?